-Established in 2017, Surrey Heartlands Health and Care Partnership became one of the first Integrated Care Systems in England.
-This is largely due to the strength of our collective vision and willingness, across health and care, to work together to serve our citizens.
+Surrey Heartlands was one of the first 14 of these new systems in the country due largely to the strength of our collective vision and willingness, across health and care, to work together to serve our local population.

-The creation of statutory ICSs is an opportunity to build on the collaborative working that has been a key feature of our pandemic response and will continue to be so as we restore services and get on with improving the health of our local communities.
+As a system, we are now preparing to become a statutory ICS from July.
+This is an opportunity to build on the collaborative working that has been a key feature of our pandemic response and will continue to be so as we restore services and get on with improving the health of our local communities.

 To support this, we have been working on a detailed plan – known as our System Development Plan – which sets out the steps we need to take as we continue our journey to becoming a ‘thriving’ system.

 We have now made the majority of appointments to the new NHS Surrey Heartlands Integrated Care Board.